 Figures 7.4 through 7.8 give a graphical representation of relative growth rates of functions.
 In these diagrams, \\ means exponentiation.
-For instance, $\mathbf{x2}$ means $x^2$ .
+For instance, x\\2 means $x^2$ .

 It is important to point out that you should never rely on the graphs of functions to determine relative growth rates.
 That is the point of Figures 7.6 and 7.7.
-Although graphs sometimes give you an accurate picture of the relative growth rates of the functions, they might just as well present a distorted view of the data depending on the values that are used on the axes.
-Instead,
+Although graphs sometimes give

-Figure 7.4: The growth rate of some slow growing functions.
+Figure 7.4: Slow growing functions.